AstraZeneca confirms delays to COVID-19 shots produced in Latin America | Health

-The Anglo-Swedish drugmaker said in a statement shared with Reuters on Friday that lower-than-expected production, shortages of critical supplies and longer periods for regulatory approval had slowed the process.
+The Anglo-Swedish drugmaker said in a statement shared with Reuters on Friday that lower-than-expected production, shortages of critical supplies and longer periods to meet internal controls had slowed the process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)